theworldisnotflat/shriveling_world_documentation/README.md

 # shriveling_world_documentation
-the documentation of the project "shriveling_world"
+the documentation and deployment of the project "shriveling_world"